tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/offer_decisioning/offers-edge.md

 This blueprint will cover the specifics of Decision Management on the Edge.

-To learn more about Decision Management on the hub refer to the [Decision Management on the hub](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-hub.html?lang=en) blueprint.
+To learn more about Decision Management on the hub refer to the [Decision Management on the hub](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-hub.html) blueprint.

-To learn more about Decision Management refer to the product documentation [HERE](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/starting-offer-decisioning.html)

-## Use Cases
+## Use Cases for Decision Management on the edge

-* Online personalization via web or mobile.
+* Online personalization via web or mobile inbound experiences.
-* Inbound offer decisioning and offer propositions.
 * Cross channel journey execution - offer consistency across web, mobile, email, and other interaction channels through Adobe Journey Optimizer.

 <br>